 - Daryl Sledge/Mother's Boy Productions - film and off-Broadway producer (Fried Chicken and Latkes; upcoming: Pound for Pound; plus films in development);

-- Ken Waissman (original Grease, Torch Song Trilogy, Agnes of God, current Josephine the musical);
+- Ken Waissman - producer (original Grease, Torch Song Trilogy, Agnes of God, current Josephine the musical);

 - Dauna Williams - producer (Broadway: Scottsboro Boys);

 - Frank Zuback - commercial producer (Taking Leave, American Soldier, Roof of the World)

 - Mark Brystowski, indie film and theater producer (Bamboo In Bushwick, The Nose, Bachelorette)